 It could be that some of the orbital electrons of some heavy elements are

 unpaired so susceptible to electron spin resonance techniques at microwave

-frequencies and then these electrons also have some kind of interaction with
+frequencies and then these electrons also have nutational motion at gamma ray frequencies that interact with

-the nucleons and act as intermediaries to allow access to the exchanged signals
+the nucleons and so act as intermediaries to allow access to the exchanged signals

 between the quarks.
 In order for a pilot of a vehicle with an advanced propulsion system to not experience extreme G forces, it is necessary to interface with and modify the phase of

 these signals exchanged between quarks in order to affect the inertia of the